aojah1/sdg7/README.md

 > At an average, 113.14% of people world wide use Renewable energy for Electicity.
 This higher percentage of consumption is because the data is skued by first world country against developing countries.

-> At an average, 1.598665e+05 Metric TOn of CO2 is emitted  per person world wide.
+> At an average, 1.598665e+05 Metric Ton of CO2 is emitted  per person world wide.

 > At an average, 36.80% of people world wide uses electricity from low-carbon sources such as nuclear and renewables.